Search warrant delay for Madalina parents could help police

 We also asked Cornelius Police to comment on the discrepancy in timelines Madalina’s parents gave to the police.
 In Diana Cojocari’s arrest report, it indicates Madalina’s mother told investigators she last saw her daughter on Nov.
 23. In Christopher Palmiter’s arrest report, it suggests that he told investigators he did not see his stepdaughter since a week before that.

-“The timeline of Madalina’s disappearance is a critical part of CPD’s investigation,” Cornelius Police said.
+“The timeline of Madalina’s disappearance is a critical part of CPD’s investigation,” the spokesperson said.
 “Our officers are working tirelessly to build a comprehensive timeline of events, and we continue to ask for the public’s submission of any eyewitness accounts or sightings.”